Odhynn/naerk/content/Places/Walgri Isles.md

 > > | --- | --- |
 > > | Location | east [[Whistor]] |

 A group of 4 big and several smaller islands in eastern [[whistor]].
-They were originally inhabited by the Walgri tribes.
+They were originally inhabited by the Walgri tribes, the [[N'Wagu]].